 Introduction

+Through biomineralization organisms in nature achieve mineralized materials with more uniform and denser structure with sufficient mechanical properties.
+For example, the elastic modulus and tensile yield stress of bones made of hydroxyapatite and collagen can reach 18,2 ± 1,88 MPa and 71.6 ± 10.2 MPa respectively [1].
+At the same time, artificially synthesized composite materials often require complex synthesis methods and high synthesis temperatures, along with high costs.
+Therefore, one can look at mineralization as a tool that could be used to develop high-performance materials.
+It can be used as inspiration to design new processing routes that operate under mild conditions of temperature, pressure, and solvent type [2].

 Whether in the industrial sector or in nature, there are a variety of composite materials.
 Among these composite materials, the combination of organic and inorganic substances occupies a significant position.
-Artificially synthesized composite materials often require complex synthesis methods and high synthesis temperatures, along with high costs.
-At the same time, through biomineralization organisms in nature achieve mineralized materials with more uniform, denser structure and better mechanical properties.
-Therefore, one can look at mineralization as a tool that could be used to develop high-performance materials.
-It can be used as inspiration to design new processing routes that operate under mild conditions of temperature, pressure, and solvent type [1].
+Many substances in nature, such as calcium phosphate (in bones, tooths) and calcium carbonate (in shells), exists not only in crystal phase, but also in amorphous structure.
+The most important point is that this amorphous structure can provide highly isotropic mechanical properties different from the crystalline phase as a precursor of crystalls.
 In this thesis, inspired by biomineralization, we are trying to mineralize Aspergillus niger mycelium and cellulose nanocrystals which were used as matrix materials with one or two minerals, namely amorphous calcium phosphate and amorphous calcium carbonate.

 A. niger mycelium is a complex material due to its diverse composition.
-Its biggest application is the production of citric acid and animal feed.
-We are pioneering the use of this material as a matrix material for mineralization matrix for inorganic substances.
-Further, we will also study the complex matrix material of A. niger mycelium.
-For the mineralization, to achieve various degrees of mineralization on materials with biopolymer substrates under mild experimental conditions, we chose two synthesis methods.
-The first method is in-situ synthesis, which mimics the process within living organisms, similar to how cells transport ions and molecules required for mineralization to the site where mineralization occurs.
-In this method, two solutions are incorporated into the biopolymer substrate to create supersaturated minerals that precipitate and complete the mineralization.
-The second method is precursor synthesis, which imitates the direct transport of pre-synthesized minerals to the site where they are needed, similar to how cells deliver synthesized minerals.
-In this approach, we incorporate pre-synthesized minerals into the biopolymer substrate.
+It is often used in industry because it can efficiently produce citric acid through the TCA cycle.
+Further, we will also study the complex matrix material of A. niger mycelium because of its interesting structure.

 Keywords: composite materials, biomineralization, Aspergillus niger, cellulose nanocrystals, amorphous calcium phosphate, amorphous calcium carbonate